rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 sher:x:1002:1002::/home/sher:/bin/bash
 ```

-Using grep, we can now narrow down that list to find a single user.
+Using `grep`, you can narrow down that list to find a single user.

-Find a specific user:
+**Find a specific user**:

-*(Show standard users, take that output, and only show me the line with 'sher' in it)*
+List the users but filter the output showing only the line with **sher** in it.

 ```sh
 # cat /etc/passwd | grep 'sher'
 sher:x:1002:1002::/home/sher:/bin/bash
 ```

-Quicker find a specific user:
-*(find the line with 'sher' in the users file)*
+Or, find the same user with a single command:

 ```sh
 # grep 'sher' /etc/passw
 rack:x:1001:1001::/home/rack:/bin/bash
 sher:x:1002:1002::/home/sher:/bin/bash
 ```

-Find all users with bash access:
+In the following example, find all users with bash access:

 ```sh
 # grep 'bash' /etc/passwd
 rack:x:1001:1001::/home/rack:/bin/bash